Home Blog Page 2

 Further Reading:

-For further reading on the influence of media and misinformation studies, reputable sources such as The Poynter Institute’s MediaWise project, the Columbia Journalism Review, and the Harvard Kennedy School’s Shorenstein Center on Media, Politics and Public Policy provide valuable insights into the impact of falsehoods and conspiracy theories on public opinion and democracy.
+– For further reading on media influence and misinformation studies, reputable sources like Harvard’s Shorenstein Center on Media, Politics and Public Policy, and the Poynter Institute for Media Studies provide valuable insights into the impact of political lies and conspiracy theories on public opinion.

 Source link